fummicc1/SimpleRoulette/README.md

 ### SwiftUI

-Documentation is not ready. please contribute if possilble :)
+Documentation is not ready.
+I am looking forward to getting PullRequest :)

 ---